![]() |

 If you buy one ticket covering several people, only one name is necessary to verify that the print-your-own ticket is yours.

-You can also buy tickets at Dutch Railways www.nsinternational.nl, but prices are the same & you can't choose your seat.
+You can also buy tickets at Dutch Railways www.nsinternational.com, but prices are the same & you can't choose your seat.

 -

-Seat reservation is optional, for a small extra charge of around €4 in 2nd class, no charge in 1st class, see the travel tips below.
-If you don't reserve a seat you can simply sit where you like, there are usually hundreds of empty unreserved seats, especially if you are boarding at the train's starting station rather than at an intermediate stop.
-However, these Amsterdam-Berlin trains can get busy in summer and at Christmas & Easter, so then a reserved seat is a good idea.
-If you book at www.bahn.de you can select your exact seat from a seating plan.
+If you don't reserve a seat you can sit where you like, there are usually many empty unreserved seats, especially if you are boarding at the train's starting station rather than at an intermediate stop.
+However, these Amsterdam-Berlin trains can get busy in summer and at Christmas & Easter, so a reserved seat is a good idea.
+If you book at int.bahn.de you can select your seat from a seat map.

 -